Derived categories of nodal del Pezzo threefolds: Introduction

-{\bf Conventions and notation.} We work over an algebraically closed field $k$ of characteristic zero.
-By $\Db(X)$ we mean the bounded derived category of coherent sheaves on $X$.
+We work over an algebraically closed field $k$ of characteristic zero.
+Unless specified otherwise, all our varieties are quasiprojective.
+By $\Db(X)$ we mean the bounded derived category of coherent sheaves on $X$ and $\Dperf(X)$ is the subcategory of $\Db(X)$ consisting of perfect complexes.
+More generally, we denote by $\Db(X, \RR)$ the bounded derived category of coherent sheaves of right $\RR$-modules, for a locally free sheaf $\RR$ of algebras on $X$.
 All functors such as pull-back $\pi^*$, pushforward $\pi_*$ and tensor product $\otimes$ when considered between derived categories are derived functors.

-Unless specified otherwise, all our varieties are projective and have at most isolated singularities.
+By letters $D$, $E$, $W$, $X$, $Y$ and similar in the standard font we denote $k$-algebraic varieties.
+By letters $\DD$, $\EE$, $\WW$, $\XX$, $\YY$ in typed in boldface we denote proper and flat (but not always smooth) families over a smooth base $S$.
+For $b \in S$, we write $\DD_b$, $\EE_b$ and so on for the corresponding fiber.
+By calligraphic letters $\AA$, $\BB$, $\mathcal{C}$, $\TT$ we denote triangulated categories, $\FF$, $\GG$ usually denote complexes of coherent sheaves and $\RR$ usually stands for a locally free sheaf of algebras.
+In the case when $\FF$ is a complex of coherent sheaves on an $S$-variety $\XX$ we write $\FF_b$ for the derived restriction of $\FF$ to $\XX_b$.